gabtaylor1/tractfigure-studio/README.md

 # TractFigure Studio

-Figure-oriented tractography visualization and registration starter for a cross-platform student hackathon.
+Figure-oriented tractography visualization and registration starter for Vanderbilt BrainHack 2026.

 The validated runtime is CPython 3.12.
 The committed `uv.lock` resolves native wheels for Windows, macOS Apple Silicon, macOS Intel, and Linux.
-VTK is held at 9.3.x because FURY 0.12 requires VTK below 9.4.

 ## Start here

-Follow `PREHACKATHON_GUIDE.md` from beginning to end.
-It contains:
+To begin, please follow the instructions in `PREHACKATHON_GUIDE.md` from beginning to end.

-- Windows/MobaXTerm, macOS, and Linux installation commands
-- the exact order for replacing and adding bundle files
-- data download and verification
-- unit, integration, registration, rendering, and CI gates
-- reference-render and release procedures
-- the prepared hackathon issue set

 The stable coordinate, transform-direction, scene-state, and rendering rules are summarized in `docs/ARCHITECTURE.md`.

-Do not rename the canonical v1 modules.
-In particular, keep:

-- `src/tractfigure/scene_state_v1_20260730.py`
-- `src/tractfigure/renderer_trame_v1_20260730.py`
-- `src/tractfigure/gui/app_trame_v1_20260730.py`

 ## After installing and activating the environment